Liberalism in Iran: National Democratic Front

-During the Iranian Revolution of 1979 that overthrew shah Mohammad Reza Pahlavi, the liberal-left National Democratic Front was founded by Hedayatollah Matin-Daftari, a grandson of celebrated Iranian nationalist Mohammad Mosaddeq and a "lawyer who had been active in human rights causes" before the downfall of the shah and the son of the fourth prime minister and the jurist Ahmad Matin-Daftari.
+During the Iranian Revolution of 1979 that overthrew Shah Mohammad Reza Pahlavi, the liberal-left National Democratic Front was founded by Hedayatollah Matin-Daftari.
+Matin-Daftari was a grandson of celebrated Iranian nationalist Mohammad Mosaddeq and a "lawyer who had been active in human rights causes" before the downfall of the Shah and the son of fourth prime minister and jurist Ahmad Matin-Daftari.
 The party was banned within a short time by the Islamic government.
 Though it was short-lived, the party has been described as one of "the three major movements of the political center" in Iran at that time.

-The NDF "emphasized political freedoms, guarantees for individual rights, access for all political groups to the broadcast media, the curbing of the Revolutionary Guards, revolutionary courts, and revolutionary committees.
+The NDF "emphasized political freedoms, guarantees for individual rights, access for all political groups to the broadcast media, the curbing of the Revolutionary Guards, revolutionary courts, and revolutionary committees".
 Its economic programs favored "the mass of the people", and it supported a "decentralized system of administration based on popularly elected local councils."

-Along with the Fadayan and some Kurdish groups the NDP boycotted the March 30, 31, 1979 referendum on making Iran an Islamic Republic (the Referendum of 12 Farvardin).
-In the debate over Iran's new revolutionary constitution it supported a parliamentary democracy with equal rights for women, adoption of the universal declaration of human rights and limited presidential powers.
+Along with the Fadayan and some Kurdish groups, the NDF boycotted the March 30, 31, 1979 referendum on making Iran an Islamic Republic (the Referendum of 12 Farvardin).
+In the debate over Iran's new revolutionary constitution, it supported a parliamentary democracy with equal rights for women, adoption of the universal declaration of human rights and limited presidential powers.
 "Expressing concern over the freedom of elections and government control over the broadcast media," along with the National Front they announced they would boycott the election for the 1st Assembly of Experts, which wrote the new constitution.

+Iranian reformists

+The Reformists (اصلاحطلبان) are an Islamic liberal political faction in Iran that emerged from a segment of Islamist revolutionaries in the years following the 1979 Iranian Revolution, who were collectively known as the Islamic Republic Left.
+Iran's "reform era" is sometimes said to have lasted from 1997 to 2005—the length of President Mohammad Khatami's two terms in office.
+The Council for Coordinating the Reforms Front is the main umbrella organization and coalition within the movement; however, there are reformist groups not aligned with the council, such as the Reformists Front.
+Masoud Pezeshkian, a reformist, was elected president following the 2024 Iranian presidential election, and was subsequently confirmed by Supreme Leader Ali Khamenei on 28 July.

+According to political research and opinion surveys, the ideological orientation of the Reformist faction in Iran is generally close to social democracy and progressive democratic traditions, although a minority of its members identify more closely with liberal democracy or social liberalism.